 In October 2013 the Company signed an option agreement with Tessarema Resources Inc. ("Tessarema") whereby Tessarema can earn a 100% interest in the Curionópolis Copper Project.
-Under the terms of the agreement, Tessarema can earn an initial 49% interest by making staged cash payments to Lara totalling US\$750,000 (US\$500,000 paid to date), completing 2,000 metres of drilling (completed) and delivering a National Instrument ("NI") 43-101 report confirming a mineral resource which could be economically mined of at least 100,000 tonnes of contained copper and copper equivalent by-products, all before September 30, 2015.
+Under the terms of the agreement, Tessarema has earned an initial 49% interest by: making staged cash payments to Lara totalling US\$750,000, completing 2,000 metres of drilling and delivering a National Instrument ("NI") 43-101 report confirming a mineral resource which could be economically mined of at least 100,000 tonnes of contained copper and copper equivalent by-products, all by September 30, 2015.
 Tessarema can earn a further 11% interest (for a total of 60%) by paying Lara US\$500,000 within one year, completing permitting for pilot mining and granting Lara a royalty of 5% on any pilot scale production.
 Finally, subject to completion of the first two stages (that can be run concurrently), Tessarema can earn an additional 40% interest in the project (for a total of 100%) by paying Lara US\$750,000, placing the project into commercial production at a minimum rate of 500 tonnes per day.
 If that milestone is achieved, the 5% pilot royalty would terminate and Lara would be granted a 2% production royalty.
-If Tessarema is unable, or elects not to complete any of the three stages, ownership of the project reverts to Lara.

-(An Exploration Stage Company) Notes to the Condensed Consolidated Interim Financial Statements For the Six Months Ended June 30, 2015 and 2014 (Expressed in Canadian dollars)
+(An Exploration Stage Company) Notes to the Condensed Consolidated Interim Financial Statements For the Nine Months Ended September 30, 2015 and 2014 (Expressed in Canadian dollars)